KaninchenSpeed/empty_typescript_project/readme.md

 ### without git

-- click on the green code button on the top right of the page
+- click on the gray code button (next to the green button) on the top right of the page
 - click on download zip
 - extract the zip where you want the project to be
 - rename the directory to your project name